Formal verification: Automated program repair

 Program repair is performed with respect to an oracle, encompassing the desired functionality of the program which is used for validation of the generated fix.
 A simple example is a test-suite—the input/output pairs specify the functionality of the program.
 A variety of techniques are employed, most notably using satisfiability modulo theories (SMT) solvers, and genetic programming, using evolutionary computing to generate and evaluate possible candidates for fixes.
 The former method is deterministic, while the latter is randomized.
+For example, the Nopol tool encodes the repair of buggy conditional statements as an SMT instance to determinstically generate patches for if conditions and missing preconditions.

 Program repair combines techniques from formal verification and program synthesis.
 Fault-localization techniques in formal verification are used to compute program points which might be possible bug-locations, which can be targeted by the synthesis modules.
 Repair systems often focus on a small pre-defined class of bugs in order to reduce the search space.
 Industrial use is limited owing to the computational cost of existing techniques.

 Industry use

 The growth in complexity of designs increases the importance of formal verification techniques in the hardware industry.
-At present, formal verification is used by most or all leading hardware companies, but its use in the software industry is still languishing.
-This could be attributed to the greater need in the hardware industry, where errors have greater commercial significance.
+At present, formal verification is used by most or all leading hardware companies.
 Because of the potential subtle interactions between components, it is increasingly difficult to exercise a realistic set of possibilities by simulation.
 Important aspects of hardware design are amenable to automated proof methods, making formal verification easier to introduce and more productive.

 As of 2011, several operating systems have been formally verified:

-NICTA's Secure Embedded L4 microkernel, sold commercially as seL4 by OK Labs; OSEK/VDX based real-time operating system ORIENTAIS by East China Normal University; Green Hills Software's Integrity operating system; and SYSGO's PikeOS.
+NICTA's Secure Embedded L4 microkernel, sold commercially as seL4 by OK Labs; and SYSGO's PikeOS.

 In 2016, a team led by Zhong Shao at Yale developed a formally verified operating system kernel called CertiKOS.

 As of 2017, formal verification has been applied to the design of large computer networks through a mathematical model of the network, and as part of a new network technology category, intent-based networking.
 Network software vendors that offer formal verification solutions include Cisco Forward Networks and Veriflow Systems.

 The SPARK programming language provides a toolset which enables software development with formal verification and is used in several high-integrity systems.

 The CompCert C compiler is a formally verified C compiler implementing the majority of ISO C.